theSanguss/UNO.py/README.md

 ![Logo](/UNO_icon_new.ico)

 _My first OOP Python project.
-Runs fully within the terminal._
+Runs fully within the terminal.
+Made with Python 3.12._

 > [!Note]\
 > Despite the name, UNO.py isn't actually a single file, but it's nicer to call it that. :P